Image about how to make bread at home on Biancolievito

 FLOUR

 Flour plays a key role in making quality bread.
 Choosing the right flour can make a big difference.
-A high-quality Bread Flour is generally easy to shop for.
-Still, you can also opt for a medium/high strength flour with a protein content of 12-13%.
-In Europe, you can refer to the W index and focus the choice among flours with W around 280 (for a medium strength flour) or W320 for a strong flour.
+High-quality Bread Flour is generally easy to shop for.
+Still, you can also opt for a medium/high-strength flour with a 12-13% protein content.
+In Europe, you can refer to the W index and focus the choice among flours with W around 280 (medium-strength flour) or W320 (strong flour).

-In case you prefer to make bread using a Biga fermented for 24 hours, I recommend use a strong flour (W320 – 13% of proteins) to prepare the biga and then use a medium flour (W280) for the second dough.
+If you prefer to make bread using a Biga fermented for 24 hours, I recommend using strong flour (W320 – 13% of proteins) to prepare the biga and then using medium flour (W280) for the second dough.

-Water is the primary liquid used in the preparation of the bread.
-It structures gluten, together with flour’s proteins and the kneading machine’s mechanical action, and impacts the alveoli in the baked product.
-The higher the percentage of water in the dough, the higher is the alveolation in the baked product will be.
+Water is the primary liquid used in bread preparation.
+It structures gluten, flour’s proteins, and the kneading machine’s mechanical action, impacting the baked product’s alveoli.
+The higher the percentage of water in the dough, the higher the alveolation in the baked product.

-Be careful because a soft dough is more difficult to manage, and it tends to ferment much quicker with the risk that the dough becomes too acidic.
+Be careful because a soft dough is more difficult to manage and tends to ferment much quicker, with the risk of the dough becoming too acidic.

 A critical parameter when making Bread is the dough’s final temperature, which must be around 25°C (77°F).
-For this, the water temperature is the main factor we can control this temperature.
+The water temperature is the main factor we can control this temperature.

 In Italy, we use this empirical formula to calculate the temperature of water to use: